HDFGroup/hsds/docs/design/obj_store_schema.md

 1. The object storage system is itself an efficient key-value store, so there is no need for internal data structures such as btrees
 2. Management of "free space" within a file is not an issue when using an object store
-3. The object storage system doesn't provide the equivalent of an append operation, so the entire object must be re-written for each write
+3. The object storage system doesn't provide the equivalent of an append operation, so the entire object must be re-written for each write (though partial reads are supported)
 4. Performance is sensitive to the size of objects in the object store (c.f. http://improve.dk/pushing-the-limits-of-amazon-s3-upload-performance/)
 5. Given that writes to the object store are atomic, there is no possibility that the storage system will be left in an inconsistent state
 6. Certain functions that are typically performed by the filesystem (e.g. listing files, file permissions) we need to be managed by the service (e.g. there needs to be the ability to store the access rights for a given object